nickbruggen90/Networking-Encyclopedia-backside/VXLAN.md

 ### Best Practices/Security Considerations:
 > * Ensure that VNIs are uniformly configured across all VTEPs
 > * Optimize the underlay network for low latency and high reliability, as it directly impacts VXLAN performance
-> * Secure both the control and data plants using proper authentication, encryption and ACLs
+> * Secure both the control and data planes using proper authentication, encryption and ACLs
 > * Regularly monitor NVE interfaces, BGP EVPN sessions and VXLAN forwarding tables.
 Use built-in verification commands and logging to identify issues early
 > * Maintain thorough documentation of VXLAN configuration and consider automating deployment and monitoring with tools like Cisco DNA Center or custom scripts
 > * VXLAN encapsulation does not inherently encrypt traffic.
 To secure sensitive data integrate IPsec or MACsec on the underlay network